Hlboké

-Hlboké is a village and municipality in Senica District in the Trnava Region of western Slovakia.
+Hlboké (Luboka) is a village and municipality in Senica District in the Trnava Region of western Slovakia.

 History

 In historical records the village was first mentioned in 1262.
 In 1843 the Štúr's Slovak language was codified in the village.
 Before the establishment of independent Czechoslovakia in 1918, Hlboké was part of Nyitra County within the Kingdom of Hungary.
 From 1939 to 1945, it was part of the Slovak Republic.

 Geography

-The municipality lies at an altitude of 247 metres and covers an area of 20.212 km².
-It has a population of about 905 people.
 The village is at 48 ° 39'30 "S 17 ° 24'25" W.